cliburn/data-science/sequence.md

     - Working with arrays
     - Reading and plotting data
     - Creating and using functions
+    - Generators and lazy evaluation
     - Loops and conditionals
+    - Functional programming style in Python
+    - Asynchronous programming with `asyncio`
     - Defensive programming
     - Using Python from the command line
 - SQL and NoSQL databases